-During our first furlough from Italy I saw a walking demonstration of the powerful visitation of God to His people.
-In May of that year I spoke in an evening service of the Mansfield, Arkansas church where Johnny Lee Self was pastoring.
+During our first home assignment from Italy I saw a walking demonstration of the powerful visitation of God to His people.
+In May of that year I spoke in an evening service of the Mansfield, AR church where Johnny Lee Self was pastoring.
 Over dinner in the parsonage before service, Rev. Self told me part of his life's story.

 Years ago, injuries in the military had paralyzed his left side.
 He became a wheelchair pastor and served the Lord faithfully for years.
 Then, not long ago his health worsened and he had to be hospitalized.
 It was his heart.
 The days of hospitalization stretched into weeks and then months.

 All this never dampened Rev. Self's vibrant Christian experience.
 It never crushed his faith.
 He just kept on loving Jesus and praising the Lord.

 The doctors finally decided to try to replace a valve in his heart.
 Not long before that surgery the Lord revealed to Rev. Self that he would not only recover from the operation but that he would also begin to walk again.

 He shared that vision with his medical doctor.
 "I'm sorry, Rev. Self," said the surgeon, "but you're only creating a false hope for yourself.
 There's no way this particular operation will have any effect on your paralysis.
 Please be realistic."